 Heterogeneous institutions across euro area countries can impair the uniform transmission of monetary policy (Cœuré (2019)).
-While it is clear that housing and mortgage markets are very different across countries, the literature has not yet established their role in the monetary transmission mechanism.
 In this paper, I document strong correlations between the degree of cross-country heterogeneity of monetary policy effectiveness and key housing and mortgage market institutions, namely the ARM share and the HoR.
 I introduce these institutions into a quantitative currency-union two-agents New Keynesian model, which I calibrate to Spain and the euro area.
 As in the data, the model results show that Spain reacts more strongly than the euro area in terms of aggregate consumption, price-to-rent ratios, mortgage interest rates, and newly issued mortgages.
 My results point to the importance of the interaction between the ARM share and the HoR for the monetary transmission to aggregate economic activity.

-My model is a useful laboratory to analyze policy-relevant counterfactuals.
-I show that a banking union sharing more similar financial regulations is able to weaken the heterogeneous impact of monetary policy in the currency union.
-I also show that adding house prices to the HICP lead the ECB to face a trade-off between output and inflation stabilization.
-Looking ahead, my model additionally suggests that policies that homogenize the homeownership rate across countries (in terms of subsidies and improvements to rental markets) lead to a more uniform transmission mechanism of monetary policy.
+The model is a useful laboratory to analyze policy-relevant counterfactuals.
+I show that a euro-area-wide mortgage market sharing more similar financial regulations is able to weaken the heterogeneous impact of monetary policy in the currency union.
+I also show that adding house prices to the HICP lead to an output-inflation trade-off which is alleviated if the ECB responds to Spanish relative to euro-area-level house prices.